jrhomburger/LocalAncestryPipeline/README.md

 * skip_anc: use in conjunction with requality == TRUE.
 If inputted, will skip recreating the PCAmask files for the given ancestry numbers.
 Note that you still will need the pcamaskrefpanel parameter specified for each ancestry - however skipped ancestries can be given any file path
-* spltchrs: toggle for plink chromosome splitting step
+* splitchrs: toggle for plink chromosome splitting step
 * shapeitphase: toggle for shapeit phasing
 * rfmixrun: toggle for rfmix run
 * remakemap: toggle for creating map/snp position files

+### Common Issues ###

+* ShapeIt phasing will not run if any of the following are true: any SNP has all missing data within a group or any individual has all missing data at a chromosome.
+This is the most common cause of the pipeline failing.